cheerful/freckle-apidocs/content/v2/index.md

 ## Naming client applications

-If you plan to release a public client app for Freckle (such as a native mobile app, regardless if it’s paid-for or free) you’re welcome to do so.
+If you plan to release a public client app for Freckle (such as a native mobile app, regardless if it’s paid-for or free) you’re welcome to do so, and we're happy to help!

+Please note that Freckle® is a registered trademark of Slash7 LLC.
 Do not name apps “Freckle” or “Freckle for <platform>”.
-Please contact us first with more details about your app if you want to use “Freckle” or the Freckle logo as name or icon of your app!
+Please contact us first with more details about your app if you want to use “Freckle” or the Freckle logo as name or icon of your app.

 ## API URLs

 ### API Resources

-API Resources are accessed through a single endpoint:
+API Resources are accessed through this base endpoint:

 ~~~
 <%= API_V2_URL %>
 ~~~

-For example: if we wanted to access a user's timers, the URL would be:
+For example, the URL for accessing the timers of a user is:

 ~~~
 <%= API_V2_URL + "/timers" %>
 ~~~

 <p class="note">
 This is different than API v1, where the API was accessed through an account-specific endpoint.
-If you are migrating from API v1, make sure to change the endpoint URL!
+If you are migrating from API v1, make sure to change the endpoint URL.
 </p>